SB 134-FN - AS AMENDED BY THE SENATE

 METHODOLOGY:

-This bill directs the Department of Health and Human Services to resubmit the 1115 demonstration waiver to CMS regarding community engagement and work requirements under the state Medicaid program.
-The bill also directs the Department to provide an annual report to the Legislature regarding the status of implementation.
+This bill directs the Department of Health and Human Services to resubmit the 1115 demonstration waiver to the federal Centers for Medicare and Medicaid Services (CMS) regarding community engagement and work requirements under the state Medicaid program.
+The bill also directs the Department to provide an annual report to the legislature regarding the status of implementation.

 AGENCIES CONTACTED: